Project 11711 Ivan Gren

 By 2009 Yantar Baltic Shipyard planned to deliver the Ivan Gren amphibious ship being constructed under order of Russian Defense Ministry by 2012, said Sergei Mikhailov, the head of shipyard's press service to RIA Novosti.
 Deadlines for this ship, started in 2004, had been postponed several times due to changes in the draft and unstable funding.
 By the end of 2014 BDK "Ivan Gren" was scheduled to be transferred to the customer in 2015.

 The Baltic shipyard Yantar in Kaliningrad started to build large landing ship "Pyotr Morgunov"for the RUSSIAN NAVY in December 2014.
 It will be the second project 11711 ship.
 It was anticipated that the formal ceremony of laying the BDK Peter Morgunov would be held in the first quarter of the year 2015.
-Under the second project 11711 is to be transferred to the Navy in the year 2018.
+Under the program the second project 11711 was to be transferred to the Navy in the year 2018.

 |Join the GlobalSecurity.org mailing list|